Submissions

 6. Introduction

-Explaining the background, problems, importance of research, a brief literature review that relates directly to research or previous findings that need to be developed, and ended with a paragraph on research purposes.
+Explaining the background, problems, importance of research, a brief literature review that relates directly to research or previous findings that need to be developed, and ending with a paragraph on the research purpose and impact.
 A balance must be kept between the pure and applied aspects of the subject.
-The introduction is presented in the form of paragraphs of approximately 1000 words.

 7. Methods

-Make sure that work can be repeated according to the details provided.
-It contains technical information of the study presented clearly.
+Make sure that the work can be repeated according to the details provided.
+It contains technical information about the study presented clearly.
 Therefore, readers can conduct research based on the techniques presented.
 Materials and equipment specifications are necessary.
-Approaches or procedures of study together with data analysis methods must be presented.
+Approaches or procedures of study, together with data analysis methods, must be presented.

 8. Results and Discussion

-Well-prepared tables and or figures must be of significant feature of this section, because they convey the major observations to readers.
+Well-prepared tables and or figures must be a significant feature of this section, because they convey the major observations to readers.
 Any information provided in tables and figures should no longer be repeated in the text, but the text should focus on the importance of the principal findings of the study.
-In general, journal papers will contain three-seven figures and tables.
-Same data cannot be presented in the form of tables and figures.
-The results of the study are discussed to address the problem formulated, objectives and research hypotheses.
-It is higly suggested that discussion be focused on the why and how of the research findings can happen and to extend to which the research findings can be applied to other relevant problems.
+In general, journal papers will contain three to seven figures and tables.
+The same data cannot be presented in the form of tables and figures.
+The results of the study are discussed to address the problem formulated, the objectives, and the research hypotheses.
+It is highly suggested that the discussion be focused on the why and how of the research findings, and extend to which the research findings can be applied to other relevant problems.

 9. Conclusion

-Conclusion should be withdrawn on the basis of research findings, formulated concerns and research purposes.
-Conclusion is presented in one paragraph without numerical form of expression.
+The conclusion should be withdrawn based on research findings, formulated concerns, and research purposes.
+The conclusion is presented in one paragraph without a numerical form of expression.
 Explain your research contributions to science.

 Contributors who are not mentioned as authors should be acknowledged, and their particular contribution should be described.
-All sources of funding for the work must be acknowledged, both the research funder and the grant number (if applicable) should be given for each source of funds
+All sources of funding for the work must be acknowledged, and both the research funder and the grant number (if applicable) should be given for each source of funding

 11. References

-Manuscripts are written by using standard citation applications (Mendeley/Endnote/Zotero).
-APA (American Psychological Association) reference style is required.
+Manuscripts are written using standard citation applications (Mendeley/Endnote/Zotero).
+The seventh APA (American Psychological Association) reference style is required.

 Citing an article written by two authors, both of authors should be mentioned, however, for three and more authors only the first author is mentioned followed by et al., for example: Rahayu & Sudarsono (2015), Subekti et al. (2014).
 A series of references should be presented in ascending date order (Retnoningsih et al., 2005; Indriyanti et al., 2007; Rahayuningsih, 2010).
 Different publications with the same author(s) and year will be presented separately, as follows 2013a, 2013b.
 References of unpublished data and personal communication should not appear in the list but should be cited in the text only (e.g., Rifai MA 2015, pers. com. (personal communication); Indriyanti DR 2014, unpublished data).

-In the reference list, the references should be listed in an alphabetical order.
-More or less 80% references for literature reviews should be the recent (up to date) journals published in the last 10 years, but the rest of 20 % references can be cited from research reports and or articles.
+In the reference list, the references should be listed in alphabetical order.
+More or less 80% references for literature reviews should be from recent (up-to-date) journals published in the last 10 years.

 Submission Preparation Checklist